Wolf 1061b

-Wolf 1061b is an exoplanet orbiting the red dwarf star Wolf 1061 in the Ophiuchus constellation, about 13.8 light years from Earth.
+Wolf 1061 b is an exoplanet orbiting the red dwarf star Wolf 1061 in the constellation Ophiuchus, about 13.8 light years from Earth.
 It is the first planet in order from its host star in a triple planetary system, and has an orbital period of nearly 5 days.
 The planet orbits too close to its star for it to be in the habitable zone.